Peder2911/vdem_rnr/README.md

 Run `makeEverything.sh` after installing packages.
 This script runs everything else. `tables.sh` creates all tables, while `plots.sh` creates all plots.
 To generate figure 3, run STATA code included in Figure3/

+Use runDocker.sh to replicate figures / tables in Docker.